Available in Classic and VPC

 Delete bucket

-- If the bucket is linked with another service, the list of linked services is displayed in the Delete bucket pop-up window.
-Click the [Next] button to view the linked service and continue to proceed.
+- If the bucket is connected with another service, the list of connected services is displayed in the Delete bucket popup.
+Click [Next] to view the connected service and continue to proceed.

-- Enter the name of the bucket to delete and click the [OK] button.
+- Enter the name of the bucket you're going to use, then click [OK].

-- Check whether the task is completed in the Delete pop-up window and close the window.
+- Check that the task is completed in the Delete popup and close the window.

 You can cancel the Object Storage subscription after deleting all buckets.